Ljungwaldh/First-Milestone-Project/README.md

 ### Ideal customer
 #### The customers visiting my website would be:
-* English and/or Swedish speaking
+* English speaking
+* Living in Stockholm, Sweden
 * Have disposbale income
 * A parent of a player, a player in a team, or a coach of a team